 This sociological approach understands the processing of facts and the justification of news as practical matters handled through norms and standards developed within a particular context; this has been defined as “the context of justification” (Ettema & Glasser, 1985).
 This social constructivist position does not imply a radical form or constructivism and relativism (Godler & Reich, 2013, p.
-674; Ekström & Westlund, 2018).
+674; Ekström & Westlund, 2019).
 It is a moderate form of constructivism (Elder-Vass, 2012, pp. 8, 230).
 News is dependent on how journalists collectively understand and produce knowledge about a world, one which exists independent of journalism.
 All news accounts are not equally true or fallible.
 Collective norms and standards are important objects of inquiry solely because they effect news journalists´ validations of facts and their justifications of truth claims.

 With the transformations of news production in online and social media, the contexts of justifications, and the related norms and standards, are changing and vary far more than the seminal studies on daily news and investigative reporting capture.
 A critical aspect concerns the processing (selections, evaluations and authorization) of sources.
 Established journalist-source relationships and the relatively shared understanding of sources within the news rooms are central to the epistemology of news.
 With numerous social media platforms readily available, journalists can now engage in the practice of lurking in personal accounts, groups, pages and so forth.
 Sometimes they utilize the information found in the news.
 On other occasions, journalists may identify relevant sources or ideas for investigations through social media, and then take this with them in their subsequent news work.
 With the regular use of social media sources, routines in the assessment of sources, and the categorizations of sources providing either pre-justified facts or facts that require careful cross-checking are potentially destabilized.
 Journalists have to update their standards and skills in assessing different voices in social media.
 It is a particular challenge for journalists to verify the identity and credibility of the voices behind potentially newsworthy information.
 As Duffy and Tan Rui Si (2018) note, there is a contradiction in journalism between the potential benefits of using the diversity of non-elite voices in online and social media to enrich journalism, and the “practicalities of the demand for speed, accuracy and validation” that hinder this.
 Their empirical study based on interviews with student reporters in Singapore shows a tendency of favoring official elite sources; the identity of non-elite voices is considered more demanding and time-consuming to verify.
-The ever-faster news cycle not only increases the risk of incorrect data being published (Karlsson et al., 2017; Lechler & Kruikemerier, 2016), but also necessitates an adjustment of shared verification standards.
+The ever-faster news cycle not only increases the risk of incorrect data being published (Karlsson et al., 2017; Lecheler & Kruikemeier, 2016), but also necessitates an adjustment of shared verification standards.
 The validation of news tends to be reduced to the accuracy of bits of information, individual facts and quotes (Undurraga, 2017).
-The expectations of fast publishing also shape sourcing practices and reduces the time for cross-checking.
+The expectations of fast publishing also shape the already challenging sourcing practices (Eldridge & Bødker, 2018), and reduces the time for cross-checking.